How Do I know If I have Damp?

 You will need to have a professional damp survey carried out; you will then be issued a report and a quote for any works needed.

-DH Damp Proofing & Timber will always offer the most effective treatment at the most cost effective price with all works guaranteed and completed professionally and competently.
+The Damp Guys will always offer the most effective treatment at the most cost effective price with all works guaranteed and completed professionally and competently.